Samuel L. Hayes

 Samuel L. Hayes holds the Jacob H. Schiff Chair in Investment Banking Emeritus, at the Harvard Business School.
 He has taught at the School since 1970, prior to which he was a tenured member of the faculty of the Columbia University Graduate School of Business.
 He received a B.A. in Political Science at Swarthmore College in 1957 and an MBA (with Distinction) and D.B.A. from Harvard Business School in 1961 and 1966, respectively.

 His MBA teaching assignments have included the second year courses in Investment Banking, Management of Financial Services Organizations, and Corporate Financial Management, as well as the first year Finance course (where he served as Course Head).
 For eight years he served as head of the Analytics Program for entering MBAs.
 He has also chaired Harvard's International Senior Managers Program in Vevey, Switzerland.
 He taught in the summer Corporate Financial Management Program for senior finance executives for a number of years and chaired that faculty during six of those years.
 He has taught in HBS Executive Education's Advanced Management Program and Owner-President Management Program.
 He founded the executive education program Strategic Finance for Smaller Businesses and chaired that program for the past fourteen years.
-He also headed and taught the International Senior Manager Program from 1979-1981.

 Professor Hayes' research has focused on the capital markets and on the corporate interface with the securities markets.
 He has written numerous working papers and articles on related topics in journals such as the Harvard Business Review, the Accounting Review, the Financial Analysis Journal, The Economic Review, and Financial Management, and has contributed chapters to a number of books.
 Two articles which he co-authored on real estate finance won the Shattuck Award for the best article on real estate in 1967 and 1972.
 Professor Hayes is the co-author or editor of seven books, including Competition in the Investment Banking Industry (Harvard University Press, 1983), Investment Banking and Diligence (Harvard Business School Press, 1986), Wall Street and Regulation (Harvard Business School Press, 1987), Investment Banking: A Tale of Three Cities (Harvard Business School Press, 1990), Managing Financial Institutions (The Dryden Press/HBJ, 1992), Financial Services: Perspectives and Challenges(Harvard Business School Press, 1993), and Islamic Law and Finance: Religion, Risk, and Return (Kluwer Press, 1997).